Infinite-dimensional uniform polyhedra: Introduction

-\begin{definition}[What is going on in this paper] Since topological and uniform notions agree on compact spaces (recall that continuous maps with compact domain are uniformly continuous), the theory of uniform polyhedra is not supposed to say anything new about compact polyhedra.
-Moreover, there is nothing deep about finite-dimensional uniform polyhedra: any reasonable attempt to define them is expected to succeed, and end up with just an equivalent form of what Isbell himself once did in a few pages \cite{I1}.
+Since topological and uniform notions agree on compact spaces (recall that continuous maps with compact domain are uniformly continuous), the theory of uniform polyhedra is not supposed to say anything new about compact polyhedra.